Travelling with Tribal Tracks is a wonderful experience. They take care of everything and you don't have to worry about anything!

 We will brief you in the pre-departure briefing as to the catering specifically for your trip.
 However, as a guide, each morning you will be provided with a very filling local breakfast, usually accompanied by tea or coffee.
 Lunch will be during your trek and will be prepared by the team of cooks or we will utilise local restaurants or teahouses.
 Food will always be ample and tasty.
 If wild camping, dinner will be in the dining tent and will be traditional, freshly prepared food.
 If you are staying in a hotel or teahouse, dinner will be served there.
 Water, tea and coffee will be served and alcohol will usually not be available, although there will be some exceptions.
 We will provide 4 litres of drinking water per person per day.
 You will need to fill up 2 litres at breakfast and another 2 litres at lunchtime.

-Please ensure that you have notified us before departure if you have any specific dietary requirements or allergies as we can cater for most.
+Please ensure that you have notified us before departure if you have any specific dietary requirements or allergies as we can cater for most things as long as we know about them!

 You will sleep in shared tents (unless a single supplement has been requested).
 Mattresses are provided, which makes it much more comfortable!
 There will be a central dining tent available with rugs and lights where the group can get together in the evening, share stories and enjoy meals.
 There will also be an open fire wherever it is possible.

 Sleeping bags are designed to work by trapping your body heat in the down surrounding you.
-If you wear lots of layers, your body heat will not be able to escape as effectively, and you will be cold.
+If you wear lots of layers, your body heat will not escape as effectively, and you will be cold.
 Wearing a thin thermal layer is ideal.
-It does sound counter intuitive, but we promise that it works!
+It does sound counterintuitive, but we promise that it works!

 Putting your clothes for the next day in the bottom of your sleeping bag will also help with warmth, as it will fill up any spare space around your feet, and it will mean your clothes are nicely warmed up in the morning.

-If you find it difficult to sleep without a pillow, we recommend that you take a travel pillow and a regular pillowcase with you.
-Put your pillow in the pillow case, and use your down jacket/layers to fill out the pillowcase, you will end up with a pretty decent pillow!
+If you find it difficult to sleep without a pillow, we recommend taking a travel pillow and a regular pillowcase with you.
+Put your pillow in the pillow case, and use your down jacket/layers to fill out the pillowcase.
+You will end up with a pretty decent pillow!

 And as for stuff or roll when it comes to packing your bag away?
 We are very much in the stuff camp!
+Read more here.

 There will be early morning starts, typically around 0600 - 0700hrs, so that the team can set off on the trek in good time.
 It is important that you pack up your kit before breakfast and leave your bag outside your tent or accommodation so that the crew can load them onto the jeeps and/or mules.
 There will be a freshly cooked lunch provided on your trek route.
 The aim is to get into camp before sunset if possible, when you can enjoy a hot drink and snacks.
 It is important that you change into your thermals and put layers on when you get into camp as the temperatures can drop sharply and you need to keep warm.